NVIDIA/TensorRT/samples/sampleINT8API/README.md

 The ImageNet reference label file.

 `resnet50_per_tensor_dynamic_range.txt`
-The ResNet-50 per tensor dynamic ranges file.
+The ResNet-50 per-tensor dynamic ranges file.

 `airliner.ppm`
 The image to be inferred.